 If you know the club is lined up properly with the ball then there’s a high chance that there is a problem with your grip, eye-to-hand coordination, or a technical issue with your putting backswing.

-In short, this club is like having a second opinion on the putting green or you’re very own putting advisor!
+In short, this club is like having a second opinion on the putting green or your putting advisor!

 The easy-to-see dot marker on the top is a real plus for golfers with not-so-good eyesight.

-It’s a simple club to look at but sometimes this is what you exactly need.
+It’s a simple club to look at, but sometimes this is what you need exactly.

 None of that over-the-top mallet counterweights and awkward double-bend hosels with this club.

-There seems little point in driving off the tee well and having a solid iron game if you cant even make par on the green?
+There seems to be little point in driving off the tee and having a solid iron game if you can’t even make par on the green.